facebookresearch/hydra/plugins/hydra_ax_sweeper/README.md

 ```
 ax:
     experiment:
-      # If the function should be minimized (Plugin defaults to minimize)
+      # Defaults to minimize, set to false to maximize
       minimize: true

     early_stop: